KPMG-Legal-Tech/developer-tech-test/README.md

 ## The Deliverable

-* A bundled/archived repository showing your commit history or a link to an accessible repository with your work in (Github offers free private repository hosting).
+* A bundled/archived repository showing your commit history or a link to an accessible repository with your work in (Github/Gitlab offer free repository hosting).

 * A Readme.md file explaining the your pre-build plan and the decisions you made when solving this task, such as framework, UI/UX etc.
 * A Build.md file giving any instructions required to run your solution

+The bundled file or link to the repository should be sent back to your KPMG recruitment contact.